-JBPM endorses persistence and transactions that are regarded to JTA and JPA.
+JBPM endorses persistence and transactions that are regarded as JTA and JPA.

 In the design phase, JBPM has UI tools.

-JBPM has a Rule Engine that provides an interpretive language which we use to determine the existing information.
+JBPM has a Rule Engine that provides an interpretive language that we use to determine the existing information.

 Web-Based and Eclipse-Based

 JBPM operates on a web-based and Eclipse-based editor that has a drag and drop assistance to the simulation and graphical interface of the business processes.

 JBPM concentrates on 2.0 description like a process definition language.
 BPMN 2.0 is a conventional international standard for process modeling.